 There are two ways to share resources with other teachers at the school, depending on what you want to do:

-1. Share lessons with other teachers in the school
+Share lessons to the school library

 Each school on Stile has its own library.
 When you share lessons to the library, other teachers at the school can copy the lessons into their own subjects.
 The other teachers can edit their own copies of the lessons without affecting your original lessons.